le-chartreux/linux-config/README.md

 #### [pip](https://pypi.org/project/pip/)

-A package installer essential for [Python](https://www.python.org/) applications.
-Many applications depend on it; installing it is crucial for their usage.
+A package manager for [Python](https://www.python.org/) applications.
+Many applications rely on it, making its installation vital.

 ```sh
 # Install pip for Python